Hypertension

 Diagnosis

-checking blood pressure.Hypertension is typically diagnosed during a routine wellness examination.
+Doctor taking patient's blood pressure and then treated for hypertention by our endocrinologists in Idaho Falls and Pocatello.Hypertension is typically diagnosed during a routine wellness examination.
 A blood pressure cuff and a stethoscope or an electronic sensor will be used to get an accurate reading.
 Two or more readings at separate appointments are typically necessary before making a diagnosis.

 Treatment